Ranchería: History

+The term 'Ranchería' was used in colonial Spain to refer to the semi-rural settlements favored by many of the Native Indian settlements in the northern frontiers of New Spain.
+It was typically a farming community developed around established fields of corn, squash, and beans, with the Native families that supported the farms established in simple homes dispersed widely around the community farms.
+The Native families did not necessarily reside year-round in any particular ranchería; they could migrate between other rancherías or even wilderness encampments, in response to seasonal conditions or threats from outside groups.
+Spanish elites and religious missions often secured property and 'protectorate' rights over these Indian rancherías with the Spanish government if they claimed to serve as 'protectors' of the indigenous groups on the land.

 In California, the term refers to a total of 59 Indian settlements established by the U.S. government, 54 of them between 1906 and 1934, for the survivors of the aboriginal population.
 San Diego State University maintains a reference titled California Indians and Their Reservations: An Online Dictionary.
 It says:

 The word migrated north with the 49ers to the Fraser Canyon Gold Rush in an adapted form, "rancherie".
 It survives in British Columbia as a somewhat archaic but still commonly used word, in rural areas and small towns, as well as in general First Nations English usage, meaning the residential area of an Indian reserve.
 It especially means the historical residential area, as opposed to newer subdivisions.
 It was further extended to refer to other non-white residential communities, such as the Kanaka Rancherie in early Vancouver, British Columbia, which came to house the city's Kanaka (Hawaiian) residents.
 In an even more truncated form, the Ranche was used to refer to the Tlingit portion of Sitka, Alaska.